 - Refunds are only issued to students who drop courses by the posted schedule adjustment deadlines.

-- After the schedule adjustment deadline, students may withdraw from a course up until the posted withdrawal deadlines; no refunds are issued to students who withdraw from a course or the College.
+- After the schedule adjustment deadline, students may withdraw from a course up to the posted withdrawal deadline; no refunds are issued to students who withdraw from a course or from the College.

-For students receiving financial aid, withdrawals may result in adjustments to your financial aid and or adjustments to your student financial account that could result in additional charges and a balance due to the College, please see the Financial Aid Office, room B213 for more information.
+For students receiving financial aid, withdrawals may result in adjustments to your financial aid and or adjustments to your student financial account that could result in additional charges and a balance due to the College, please contact Student Central, in room B325 for more information.

 For more deadlines please refer to the academic calendar for the session or semester or visit the Registration Desk in the main lobby of the B building.

 - For Center for Self-Directed Learning CSDL (LC) courses – 100% tuition and fees will be refunded if course is dropped (cancelled) during the scheduled adjustment period (for Summer utilize Session I schedule adjustment deadline) or if registered after schedule adjustment, within five (5) working days from the date of registration.